leebyron/iterall/README.md

 for producing an Iterator.
 Typically represents the value `Symbol.iterator`.

-`Symbol` is defined in ES2015 environments, however some transitioning JavaScript environments, such as older versions of Node define Symbol, but do not define `Symbol.iterator`.
+`Symbol` is defined in ES2015 environments, however some transitioning JavaScript environments, such as older versions of Node define `Symbol`, but do not define `Symbol.iterator`.
 Older versions of Mozilla Firefox, which originally introduced the Iterable protocol, used the string value `"@@iterator"`.
-This string value is used when Symbol.iterator is not defined.
+This string value is used when `Symbol.iterator` is not defined.

 Use `$$ITERATOR` for defining new Iterables instead of `Symbol.iterator`,